encoredev/encore/docs/how-to/atlas-gorm.md

 ## Creating migrations

-To wrap things up, we'll create a script to automate the process of generating migrations.
+To wrap things up, let's create a script to automate the process of generating migrations:

-Create the script as follows:

 ```
 -- blog/scripts/generate-migration --